top of page

 905-548-9593

-Bail or remand
+Bail or Remand

 A justice of the peace will consider your charges, your record, and your proposed bail plan.
 They may interview your surety if you have one.
 The justice of the peace will then decide whether to release you on bail or deny you bail (remand).
+A justice of the peace (JP) is a person who can make decisions on behalf of the court, but they are not a judge.
+A JP is usually just a community member, and they can be subject to their own racist or ableist beliefs.

+If you are denied bail you will be brought to a local detention facility.
 You may apply for a "bail review" if you or your lawyer believe there was an error of law or there has been a significant change in circumstances.
 For example; if someone has now agreed to be a surety.

 If you are released on bail, there will be conditions to follow.
 If you are caught breaking these conditions, you can be put back in jail.
 It is harder to be let out of jail if you have broken the rules of your bail before – even if it was years ago.
+There will be many court dates in the future that you must attend.
+If you miss any of the dates you may be arrested again.

+If you are not released after a bail hearing you will be remanded to custody (jail) as you work your way through the court process.
 Being remanded can be very hard emotionally.
 It can cut you off from your friends and family.
 Jail can be a hard place to exist safely.
 Being racialized or disabled can put you more at risk of abuse from corrections staff.

 You will be able to hold a new bail hearing in 3 months - but only if something has substantially changed.
 For example, you find a surety or release program, where you didn't have one before.
 You can also appeal your bail decision to a higher court if there was an error of law.

-Jail isn’t a place most people want to be, but there can be worse things – remember that only you are in the position to weigh the pros and cons.
+Think about the release conditions you would be okay with.
+You are allowed to refuse to sign the bail conditions that the court proposes – but this means you will be taken to pre-trial detention.
+Jail is not a place most people want to be, but there can be worse things – remember that only you are in the position to weigh the pros and cons.
 A lawyer will always argue that you should get out of jail if given the opportunity.

-If getting out of jail means you must live with parents who don’t respect your gender, a surety that intends to isolate you from your support network, or rules that you know you cannot follow and will likely be caught breaching, it might be worth it to consider staying in pre-trial detention.
+If getting out of jail means you must live with parents who do not respect your gender, a surety that intends to isolate you from your support network, or rules that you know you cannot follow and will likely be caught breaching, it might be worth it to consider staying in pre-trial detention.
 This is especially so if you intend to plead guilty and can work out some basic jail math to minimize your actual time inside.

 Every day you spend in pre-trail detention (before you plead or are found guilty) is worth up to 1.5 days, though additional credit is not guaranteed.
 For example, if the crown is asking for 30 days in jail, you might only have to serve 20 days in pre-trial detention to be let out with “time served”.
 In some cases where the conditions of imprisonment are particularly adverse, additional credit may be granted.